ashinshanly/musicsync/README.md

 2. **Joining a Room**
    - Browse available live rooms on the home page
-   - Click "Join" on any room
+   - Click "Join Room" on any room
    - Enter the password if required (Todo)

 3. **Sharing Audio**